Factbox: Events affected due to coronavirus epidemic

-(Reuters) - The following is a list of international sports events affected by the coronavirus, which has killed almost 640 people and infected over 31,100 in China after it first emerged in Wuhan, Hubei province, late last year:
+(Reuters) - The following is a list of international sports events affected by the coronavirus that has killed over 1,000 people and infected more than 42,000 in China after it first emerged in Wuhan, Hubei province, late last year:

 * The World Athletics Indoor Championships, which had been scheduled for Nanjing from March 13-15, were postponed until next year.
 World Athletics is working with organisers to settle on a date to host the biennial event in 2021.

-* The Asian Athletics Association canceled its Feb.
+* The Asian Athletics Association cancelled its Feb.
 12-13 indoor championships in Hangzhou.

 * Asian Champions League matches involving Chinese clubs Guangzhou Evergrande, Shanghai Shenhua and Shanghai SIPG have been postponed.